 A powerful Belgian classics specialist whose explosive sprint made him a feared one-day racer and stage hunter in the Grand Tours.

-Alfons 'Fons' De Wolf turned professional with a bang, his robust frame and fast finish perfectly suited to the brutal one-day races of the late 1970s and 80s.
-He wasn't a subtle rider; his was a style of force and timing, often lying in wait before unleashing a powerful acceleration in the finale.
-This brought him monumental victories in races like Liège–Bastogne–Liège and the Giro di Lombardia, cementing his reputation as a man for the biggest occasions.
-While a general classification contender in Grand Tours proved elusive, he was a constant threat for stage wins, donning the leader's jersey in both the Giro d'Italia and the Tour de France.
-His career, which saw him ride for influential teams like Bianchi and Hitachi, reflects the golden era of Flemish cycling—hard, tactical, and spectacular.
+Alfons 'Fons' De Wolf won Liège–Bastogne–Liège and the Giro di Lombardia with a style built on force and timing.
+His robust frame and fast finish suited the brutal one-day races of the late 1970s and 80s.
+He was not a subtle rider; he often lay in wait before unleashing a powerful acceleration in the finale.
+While a general classification contender in Grand Tours proved elusive, he was a constant threat for stage wins.
+He donned the leader's jersey in both the Giro d'Italia and the Tour de France.
+His career saw him ride for influential teams like Bianchi and Hitachi.
+De Wolf's approach reflects the golden era of Flemish cycling—hard, tactical, and spectacular.

 1946–1964